Five-year housing land supply position statement (as at 01 April 2024)

 Determining an appropriate housing supply buffer

-The Government has delayed publishing the results of the 2022 HDT (opens new window) pending the revision of the NPPF.
-In this absence, the Council has calculated its own housing delivery over the preceding three years (2019-20, 2020-21, 2021-22) which amounts to 1,136 completions against a requirement of 1,089, or 104%.
-This is beyond the 85% threshold whereby an automatic 20% buffer is applied through national policy; therefore, the Council is only required by national policy to apply a 5% buffer to the housing requirement.
+In December 2024 the Government published its most recently announced HDT results which demonstrated that the Council's housing delivery over the preceding three years (2020-21, 2021-2022, 2022-23) was 118% (accounting for corrections to the number of homes delivered and required to align with the annual average housing requirement and dwelling completions).
+This is beyond the 85% threshold whereby an automatic 20% buffer is applied through national policy; therefore the Council is only required by national policy to apply a 5% buffer to the housing requirement.

 Calculating the five-year housing land supply requirement